Cerebrovascular accident symptoms. How to improve poor circulation in different ways

 • occlusal.

-Most often, pathology is diagnosed in people with diabetes, and other ailments.
-Also, circulatory disorders often manifest themselves from penetrating injuries, vascular disorders, and aneurysms.
+Most often, the pathology is diagnosed in people with diabetes and other ailments.
+Also, circulatory disorders often manifest themselves from penetrating injuries, vascular disorders, aneurysms, etc.

-Studying the disease, the doctor must determine exactly where the violation is localized.
-If circulatory disorders are caused in the limbs, then, most likely, the following indicators served as the reasons:
+When studying the disease, the doctor must determine exactly where the disorder is localized.
+If circulatory disorders are caused in the extremities, then most likely the reasons were the following indicators:

 • cholesterol plaques;